ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 practice, this bottom-up approach didn't help because **there's more to Kubernetes than Pods and Nodes**.
 If I want to deploy an application, there's a lot of things I still need to think about.

+In the next section, I'll discuss why the concept of Deployments and Services provide the "right amount of abstraction" in order for me to (1) understand what's happening and (2) be productive with it right away.
+On this level, we can even **consider Deployments as a functional unit of a Kubernetes cluster.**

 ## Why starting from D&S clicked right away